JingjingYu233/FEEDBACK_TEMPLATES/lab02-I.md

 |  Assigned to an issue moved from To-Do to In Progress (y/n/?) |          |
 |  Hello World deployed on web, or demoed to Mentor/TA          |          |

-(Mentor and TA may put comments here on items above that have ? listed.)
+(Mentor and TA may put comments here on items above that have n or ? listed.)

 ## TA Grading